mihaigalos/aim/README.md

 ```

 #### Indicators
-By default, a progressbar is disaplayed when up/downloading.
+By default, a progressbar is displayed when up/downloading.
 The indicators can be configured via the internally used [`indicatif`](https://crates.io/crates/indicatif) package.

 You can change the display template and progress chars by either setting correct environment variables or creating a `.env` file in the folder you are calling from:
 ```bash